-As phablet fans flock to the fantastic new Galaxy Note 5, some of them are experiencing issues.
+As phablet fans flocked to the fantastic Galaxy Note 5, many experienced issues.
 Every smartphone has its troubles, but there’s usually a way to get around them.
-We’ve been gathering together some of the most commonly reported Galaxy Note 5 problems, and this is where we offer up the workarounds and potential solutions you might need to address them.
+We’ve been gathering some of the most common Galaxy Note 5 problems, along with the workarounds and potential solutions you might need to address them.
 You can find more useful advice in Galaxy Note 5 tips and tricks you need to know about.

 Problem: S Pen jammed